 Editor: We know why Amos picked the guitar up since big brother did it but what made Adam want to play the guitar?

-Amos: Ever since young, I’ve been fascinated about the guitar sound.
+Amos: Ever since young, I’ve been fascinated by the guitar sound.
 I always asked my dad but he didn’t want me to pick it up.
 But I was too young: hands were too small!
 But what happened was when we were in France, we grew older and we had a lot of holidays and my dad asked if I wanted to pick something up.
 Yes, I wanted to pick up the guitar.

 Adam: I think I was there when my dad asked that questions so that’s how I got it too.